Federal habeas corpus petition for immigration detention by Gozel Law Firm.

 Absolutely.
 In fact, this is one of the most common reasons we file.
 Immigration Judges often claim they have "no authority" to grant bond because of BIA precedents.
 We take these cases to Federal Court to argue that the government’s interpretation of "mandatory detention" is unconstitutional, compelling the court to grant you a bond hearing regardless of the initial denial.

-Immigration Judges are employees of the Department of Justice and must follow the policies set by the Executive Branch.
+Immigration judges are employees of the Department of Justice and must follow the policies set by the Executive Branch.
 Federal District Judges (Article III Judges) are appointed for life and are entirely independent of the political climate.
-Their only loyalty is to the U.S. Constitution, which makes them far more likely to check government overreach and protect your liberty.
+Their only loyalty is to the U.S. Constitution, which makes them far more likely to check government overreach and protect your loved one's liberty.

-Generally, you must exhaust all administrative appeals (like the BIA) before going to federal court.
+Generally, your loved one must exhaust all administrative appeals (like the BIA) before going to federal court.
 However, we utilize the "futility exception" to argue that waiting for a BIA appeal is useless because the BIA has already established it will not change its position.
 This allows us to "skip the line" and go straight to Federal Court for a much faster resolution.

 Once a petition is filed under 28 U.S.C. § 2241, the government is forced to respond quickly.
 In many of our successful cases, we have seen Federal Court intervention lead to a court-ordered bond hearing or direct release in as little as 14 to 21 days.